 Director of Operations

-Lisa Swainston has worked at OCIC since 2008 in a number of capacities.
-In her new role as Director of Operations Lisa will focus on developing and implementing operational processes and procedures that will better enable the staff and Council to achieve our strategic directions and funded programs.
-Lisa also supports financial and administrative management of all operations; oversee membership renewal and development; and provides direction on operational and member service activities.
+Lisa Swainston (she/her) has worked at OCIC since 2008 in a number of capacities.
+In her role as Director of Operations, Lisa is responsible for developing and implementing operational processes and procedures that will better enable the staff and Council to achieve our strategic directions and funded programs.
+Lisa also supports financial and administrative management of all operations; oversees membership renewal and development; and provides direction on operational and member service activities.

 Outside of OCIC Lisa is a Board Director for Amnesty International Toronto, and is an advocate for human rights, social justice, equality and inclusion, with a strong interest in Indigenous rights and corporate accountability.
 Lisa has an Honours B.A. with majors in Criminology and Sociology and minors in French and Indigenous Studies (formerly called Aboriginal Studies) from the University of Toronto, and Certificates in Project Management from Humber College; Fundraising and Volunteer Management, and Practical Management Strategies from George Brown College.
 Lisa has taken several courses in Organizational Management and Human Resources from Ryerson University.
 She also enjoys camping and hiking, watching films, listening to music, reading, traveling and crocheting.

-Community Engagement Specialist
+Community Engagement & Gender Equality Specialist